-Someone who, in 1984, was finally able to compete in the Olympics was Jesse Vassallo.
+In 1984, Jesse Vassallo was finally able to compete in the Olympics.
 He had moved back to Florida, where he swam for the college team the Miami Hurricanes.
-The previous teenage star was fast, but not fast enough for winning a medal in the 400 meters medley.
-He had shared the second place in butterfly, but then fallen back during the breaststroke to end up about a second short of the bronze medal.
+The former teenage star was fast, but not fast enough to win a medal in the 400m medley.
+He had shared the second place in butterfly, but then fell back during the breaststroke to end up about a second short of the bronze medal.

-Jesse Vassallo didn’t compete in the 1988 Olympics in Seoul, where the family honor was instead defended by his youngest brother, Sal, who unfortunately didn’t succeed in making it to the final.
-What’s more interesting from a perspective of swimming science is how his older brother Jesse’s idea from the backstroke final in Philadelphia 1976 had by now started to influence others.
+Jesse Vassallo didn’t compete in the 1988 Olympics in Seoul, but the family honor was defended by his youngest brother, Sal, who unfortunately didn’t make it to the final.
+However, Jesse’s contribution to swimming wasn’t over; his dolphin-like underwater swimming technique from the backstroke final in Philadelphia 1976 had started to influence others.

 Someone else competing in Seoul was backstroke swimmer David Berkoff, who’d been a good junior swimmer, even though he was far from being a star.
-Three years before the Olympics, Berkoff decided to try to swim underwater.
+Three years before the Olympics, Berkoff decided to try swimming underwater.
 By using dolphin-like movements, he was able to swim longer and longer distances underwater while maintaining his speed.

 WHY IS UNDERWATER SWIMMING FASTER?